-- Cost decrease primarily due to Ancillary Modifications Design 3 and 4 budget reduced for estimated As-Needed CEB work.
-Also, budget reduced to account for final costs for Design and Construction Management subphases. - Schedule for the WHCP7 Existing Modifications contract pushed out to resolve issues on Concept Finalization Report (CFR) and to address Authority-wide space planning issues.
-Also, work anticipated to be performed under Ancillary Modifications #1 will now be performed under Ancillary Modification #2.
+- Cost decrease primarily due to actual award of the Ultra Violet Design ESDC contract being less than anticipated.
+Also, claim payment received for Wachusett Design CS/RI contract, and Ancillary Modifications Design 3 and 4 budget reduced for estimated As-Needed CEB work. - Schedule for the WHCP7 Existing Modifications contract pushed out to resolve issues on Concept Finalization Report (CFR) and to address Authority-wide space planning issues.
+Also, work anticipated to be performed under Ancillary Modifications #1 will now be performed under Ancillary Modifications #2.